 - 3 tablespoons fish sauce

 - 1/2 cup rice vinegar or white vinegar

-- 1/3 cup brown sugar, lightly packed, plus 2 tablespoons for marinade
+- 1/3 cup brown sugar (lightly packed, plus 2 tablespoons for the marinade)

 While chops are roasting, slice up the mango into small cubes and set aside.
-For the sauce, place all ingredients (rice vinegar, 1/3 cup brown sugar, 4 cloves garlic, chili or cayenne pepper, 1 tablespoon fish sauce, and 1 tablespoon soy sauce) in a sauce pan and bring to a boil.
-The vinegar will be very pungent as it burns off.
+For the sauce, place all ingredients (rice vinegar, 1/3 cup brown sugar, 4 cloves garlic, chili or cayenne pepper, 1 tablespoon fish sauce, and 1 tablespoon soy sauce) in a saucepan and bring to a boil.
+The vinegar will be pungent as it burns off.